 - Endowed Graduate Fellowship

-- UW Linguistics is a local host for the North American Computational Linguistics Olympiad, an international contest in which middle school and high school students solve linguistics puzzles.
+- UW Linguistics is a local host for the North American Computational Linguistics Olympiad, an international contest in which middle and high school students solve linguistics puzzles.
 Our local participants regularly go on to represent the United States in the International Linguistics Olympiad.

 - UW Linguistics hosts a joint symposium series in computational linguistics with Microsoft.